monarch-initiative/SvAnna/docs/examples.rst

 The resulting HTML reports contain graphics that are reported in the supplement of SvAnna paper.

 The examples work with variants stored in `examples.vcf`_ file.
 The VCF file is stored in SvAnna GitHub repository.
+Use the `run_examples.sh`_ script to generate HTML reports for all cases described below.
+Note that you must provide paths to SvAnna JAR file, data directory, and the ``examples.vcf`` file prior running the script.

 Single exon deletion
 ^^^^^^^^^^^^^^^^^^^^